Are low frequency macroeconomic variables important for high frequency electricity prices?: Data Description

 The other macroeconomic variable consider is the Manufacturing PMI surveys, which is a measure of the performance of the manufacturing sectors and it is derived from a survey of $500$ industrial companies.
 On the other hand, the Italian PMI is based on surveys of about $400$ industrial companies.
-The Manufacturing PMI is based on five industrial indexes with the following weights: New Orders ($30\%$), Output ($25\%$), Employment ($20\%$), Suppliers' Delivery Times ($15\%$) and Stock of Items Purchased ($10\%$) with the Delivery Times Index inverted so that it moves in a comparable direction.
+The Manufacturing PMI is based on five industrial indexes with the following weights: New Orders ($30\%$), Output ($25\%$), Employment ($20\%$), Suppliers' Delivery Times ($15\%$), and Stock of Items Purchased ($10\%$) with the Delivery Times Index inverted so that it moves in a comparable direction.
 This index is of capital importance since the manufacturing sector dominates a large part of the total GDP and thus it is an important indicator of the business conditions and of the overall economic condition in the country.
 Moreover, a reading above $50$ indicates an expansion of the manufacturing sector compared to the previous month; on the other hand, a value below $50$ represents a contraction.
 We consider it an important soft macroeconomic indicator of future economic conditions.

-We should emphasize that the monthly variables are released in different days of the month and thus we need to keep attention when we will analyse them in the forecasting exercise.
-As an example, the Industrial production index is released on the first working day of the following month, thus the IPI for December 2018 is released on the 2nd of January 2019; the IPI for January 2019 is released on the 1st of February, etc. Obviously if the first day of the month is a specific holiday or saturday or sunday, then the IPI will be released in the first coming working day.
-For what concerns the surveys, the final release of the PMI is typically available the first day of the month after the one they refer to (i.e. the PMI of Dempber is released at the very beginning of January, etc.)
+We should emphasize that the monthly variables are released on different days of the month and thus we need to keep attention when we will analyse them in the forecasting exercise.
+As an example, the Industrial production index is released on the first working day of the following month, thus the IPI for November 2018 is released on the 2nd of January 2019; the IPI for January 2019 is released on the 1st of March, etc. Obviously, if the first day of the month is a specific holiday or Saturday or Sunday, then the IPI will be released on the first coming working day.
+For what concerns the surveys, the final release of the PMI is typically available in the early morning of the first day of the month after the one they refer to (i.e. the PMI of December is released at the very beginning of January, etc.) {as explained in Fig.~\ref{fig:time_line}.}